mrben522/Shooting-Gallery/README.md

 Because this is an internal plugin I didn't include ACF as a library, which would be necessary if you were planning on selling this plugin.
 I did include the ACF Pro plugin in the resources dir just in case you don't happen to have it.

+Secondly, I chose not to add a million options for customizing the slideshow.
+If this was  a real project then sure, We would have options for all of the things you can customize with Owl Carousel.
+Since it's not, I didn't think you needed me to type basically the exact same code with minor variations over and over again for all the different settings.
+Typing them out a few times proves that I know how to do it well enough.

 # Burlington Bytes Challenge Project

 This is the master repository for a Burlington Bytes Code Challenge.
 To take part, fork the repo and get to work.